reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 ### Lambda Expression
 Java was always known for having a lot of boilerplate code.
 With the release of Java 8, this statement became a little less valid.
-`Lambda expression` is the new feature that moves us a bit closer to functional programming.
+Lambda expressions are the new feature that moves us a bit closer to functional programming.
 In our examples, we will see how we use lambdas in a few different scenarios.

 Let us begin.
-#### World Before Lambda Expressions
+#### The World Before Lambda Expressions

-We own a car dealership business, and we are software developer at the same time.
-To discard all the paperwork, we created a webpage that should help us find all currently available cars.
-Each car has its model and distance run.
+We own a car dealership business.
+To discard all the paperwork, we want to create some code that finds all currently available cars that have run less than 50,000 km.
 Let us take a look at how we would implement a function for something like this in a naive way:
 ```java
 public static List<Car> findCarsOldWay(List<Car> cars){
     List<Car> selectedCars = new ArrayList<>();